 'This place has become the focal point for London's Afghan community.
 For days, hundreds have turned up here getting news from relatives in Afghanistan, queueing to do their best to get them out' - Carl Mercer, reporting for BBC London News (26th August)

 With the Taliban having swept to power once again in Afghanistan after 20 years, many Afghans are attempting to flee for their lives.
-Those who have become human rights defenders, charity workers and politicians know that they and their families face certain violent persecution under Taliban rule.
+In particular, women and Afghans from minority ethnic groups as well as those who have been human rights defenders, journalists, and politicians, know that they and their families face certain violent persecution under Taliban rule.
 While the UK media has frequently raised the possibility that the Taliban have ‘changed’, the Afghan people know that they have only become more strategically-minded, waiting for the full withdrawal of foreign troops before carrying out atrocities on those they perceive to have betrayed them.
 It is already being reported that the Taliban is carrying out a systematic programme of identification and registration of the population as a tool of repression and persecution of its targets.
 This makes the resettlement of refugees to the UK an urgent matter of life or death.

 ACAA Resettlement work

-The small number of ACAA staff and many many volunteers have been working tirelessly and on an unprecedented scale to organise resettlement for Afghans trying to reach the UK.
-As reported by Sky News, people have arrived from across the country to seek resettlement for their loved ones stuck in Afghanistan.
+The small number of ACAA staff and many, many volunteers have been working tirelessly and on an unprecedented scale to organise resettlement for Afghans trying to reach the UK.
+People have arrived from across the country to seek resettlement for their loved ones stuck in Afghanistan.
 Despite their hard work, however, the charity is still overwhelmed by the number of cases that need to be addressed, with crowds of people queueing outside from as early as 6am.
 In order to sustain this work the ACAA needs extra funding for food and refreshments for its volunteers as they work at the office round the clock, as well as the equipment needed to carry out the work.
 The money raised could also fund further staff salaries to meet the number of people urgently trying to reach safety.

 The vital work of the ACAA at this time in pursuing resettlement cases and as a focal point for the Afghan community has been highlighted in recent days by Sky News, BBC Breakfast (see above) and BBC London News, among many others.
 The ACAA has been supporting the Afghan diaspora in the UK and championing human rights in Afghanistan for 20 years.
 They need your help now more than ever to meet the scale of this crisis.